modern-management-company/ticketing-system/docs/general_manager.md

 ### Option 1: Using the Admin Interface

 1. Log in as a Super Admin
-2. Navigate to "Manage Users"
+2. Navigate to "Management Console" > "Users"
 3. Find the user you want to promote
 4. Change their role from the dropdown menu to "general_manager"
 5. Save the changes